-FinanceMap's objectives are to give asset owners and other key stakeholders insights into how the asset management sector is performing on climate change and to drive improvement within the sector by providing benchmarking information.
+FinanceMap is an online, publicly available platform by global climate-risk think tank InfluenceMap which examines the financial sector through a climate lens.
+Its objectives are to give asset owners and other key stakeholders insights into how the financial sector is performing on climate change and to drive improvement within the sector by providing benchmarking information.

 The platform also provides metrics on investor engagement with companies on climate, using a methodology developed by the FinanceMap team in consultation with leading global asset managers.
 Additionally, we gather metrics on the filing and voting behavior of asset managers on climate-relevant shareholder resolutions.
 This methodology is benchmarked against the 2020 UK Stewardship Code published by the UK's Financial Reporting Council.

 To assess how aligned a portfolio's corporate holdings are with the Paris Agreement, PACTA compares the held companies' future production with a Paris-aligned roadmap which lays out production quantity pathways at the technology level within each sector.
 For example, our analysis of the automotive sector considers three technologies: internal combustion engine (ICE) vehicles, hybrids, and electric vehicles (EVs).
-The roadmap used by FinanceMap, the IEA B2DS, currently only provides technology-level pathways granular enough for this analysis in the automotive, electric power, and fossil fuel extraction sectors.
+The roadmap used by FinanceMap, the IEA NZE, currently only provides technology-level pathways granular enough for this analysis in the automotive, electric power, and fossil fuel extraction sectors.
 As a result, FinanceMap's portfolio analysis is limited to these sectors.

 A fund’s Paris Alignment score is calculated on the basis of the shareholdings of the fund.
 An asset manager’s overall Portfolio Paris Alignment is analyzed by compiling the holdings of all its managed funds to create an aggregate portfolio.
 This aggregate portfolio is then scored on its Paris Alignment.